 To end, I would like to mention two more examples of reduplication – though not one from Classical Latin.
 If we go back further in time and into Old Latin, it is reasonable to expect more reduplication, as these sources are chronologically closer to the merger of aorist and perfect, meaning that reduplication is not quite so moribund.

 For example, we are taught that the common verb facere ‘to do’ has the perfect stem fēc– in Classical Latin, which comes from an old aorist stem.
-However, if you accept its authenticity, you can also see a reduplicated perfect stem of facere in the inscription on the Praeneste Fibula, widely believed to be the oldest Latin text.
+However, if you accept its authenticity, you can also see an alternative perfect stem for facere in the inscription on the Praeneste Fibula, widely believed to be the oldest Latin text.
 It reads:

-This reduplicated fhefhaked was once a productive perfect-tense verb, but later gave way to fēc– as the way to form the perfect stem of facere.
+This reduplicated fhefhaked was once a productive perfect-tense form of the verb, but later yielded to fēc– as the way to form the usual perfect stem of facere.

-Lastly, it is not only in Latin and Greek that we find reduplication.
-It is present across many of the earliest Indo-European languages, such as Sanskrit.
-Vestiges of reduplication can be seen in the Germanic languages too; there is, to the best of my knowledge, a single trace of it in Modern English.
-It is the verb did.
+Finally, it is not only in Latin and Greek that we find reduplication.
+It is present across many of the earliest Indo-European languages, most notably Sanskrit, in which it’s alive and well as a process.
+Vestiges of reduplication can be seen elsewhere too, such as in the Germanic languages; there is, to the best of my knowledge, a single trace of it in Modern English.
+It’s the past-tense verb did.